-At previous article we have shown how to quantify the predictability of data and the added value of forecasts.
-Here we wed the concept for the optimization of the forecasting process.
-In this way, it can be validated how valuable time and resources are used sensibly for demand forecasting.
+At previous article we have shown how the Forecasting added value quantified.
+This is where we apply the concept for optimizing the forecasting process.
+This allows us to validate how valuable time and resources are used sensibly for demand forecasting.

 Let's look at a typical demand forecast process.
 Data is prepared and a system forecast is generated by software.
 Sales people adjust this system forecast if they think it is necessary.
 The final demand forecast is finalized e.g. in a monthly planning meeting by a committee and is the input for the planning.